-- 3.36 The Environmental Review Board (ERB), or othercomprised of qualified professionals with technical expertise in resource management, shall serve as an advisory body to the Hearing Officer, Planning Commission and the City Council to-review and make recommendations to the Planning Director, Planning Commission and/or City Council on development proposals within or adjacent to ESHA, or other areas containing sensitive resources as identified through a biological study, as required pursuant to Policy 3.35.
-The ERB or other qualified professionals shall consider the individual and cumulative impact of each development proposal within or adjacent to ESHA.
-The City may impose a fee on applicants to recover the cost of review of a proposed project by the ERB or qualified professional when required by this policy. - 3.37 The ERB or other qualified professionals shall provide recommendations to the Planning Commission (or decision-making body for coastal permits) on the conformance or lack of conformance of the reviewed development project with the policies of the LUP.
+- 3.37 The ERB, in consultation with the City Biologist, shall review development within or adjacent to designated ESHA or other areas containing ESHA identified through a biological study as required pursuant to Policy 3.35.
+The ERB shall consider the individual and cumulative impacts of the development on ESHA, define the least environmentally damaging alternative, and recommend modifications or mitigation measures to avoid or minimize impacts.
+The City may impose a fee on applicants to recover the cost of review of a proposed project by the ERB when required by this policy, or other qualified professionals shall provide recommendations to the Planning Commission (or decision-making body for coastal permits) on the conformance or lack of conformance of the reviewed development project with the policies of the LUP.
 Any recommendation of approval shall include mitigation measures designed to minimize adverse impacts on environmental resources.
-The decision-making body shall make written findings relative to the approved project's conformance with the ERB's recommendations of the ERB or other qualified professionals. - 3.38 All applications for development within or adjacent to ESHA shall be reviewed by the City Biologist or other qualified professional for conformance with the LUP, and recommendations shall be made regarding project alternatives, modifications and mitigation measures, if such measures are necessary to mitigate unavoidable impacts to coastal resources, to the Environmental Review Board and the decision-making body. - 3.39 The City shall coordinate with the California Department of Fish and Game, U. S. Fish and Wildlife Service, National Marine Fisheries Service, and other resource management agencies, as applicable, in the review of development applications in order to ensure that impacts to sensitive resources, including rare, threatened, or endangered species, are avoided and minimized.
+The decision-making body shall make written findings relative to the approved project's conformance with the recommendations of the ERB or other qualified professionals. - The ERB shall make recommendations on all projects reviewed under Policy 3.37 to the applicable decision making body (Planning Director, Planning Commission, or City Council).
+Any recommendation of approval shall include an identification of the preferred project alternative, required modifications, or mitigation measures necessary to ensure conformance with the LUP.
+The decision making body (Planning Director, Planning Commission, or City Council) shall make findings relative to the project's conformance to the recommendations of the ERB.
+All applications for development within or adjacent to ESHA shall be reviewed by the City Biologist or other qualified professional for conformance with the LUP, and recommendations shall be made regarding project alternatives, modifications and mitigation measures, if such measures are necessary to mitigate unavoidable impacts to coastal resources, to the Environmental Review Board and the decision-making body. - 3.39 The City shall coordinate with the California Department of Fish and Game, U. S. Fish and Wildlife Service, National Marine Fisheries Service, and other resource management agencies, as applicable, in the review of development applications in order to ensure that impacts to ESHA and marine sensitive resources, including rare, threatened, or endangered species, are avoided and minimized.